Gordon999/Pi-MP3_Player/README.md

 v18.05 Various minor fixes.
 Skip FWD now includes skip to next 'event' if you have a .txt file, eg when recorded Radio with metadata titles.

-v17.97  # Onwards CHANGED WIRING for rotary encodersand buttons.
+v17.97  # Onwards CHANGED WIRING for rotary encoders and buttons.
 Option to use a mixture of rotary encoder(s) and buttons see Connections.jpg

 Note there is a conflict with the rotary encoders and the Innomaker Pi DAC HAT (gpio6), the Innomaker 25W Amp should work OK.
 Pi DACPro HAT works OK